rebecawriter/rebecawriter.github.io/services.md

 title: Freelance writer in Edinburgh
 title_diff: Services
 tags: services
-permalink: /freelance-writer-edinburgh/
+permalink: "/freelance-writer-edinburgh/"
-meta_description: Searching for a talented freelance writer in Edinburgh?
-I know one.
-It’s me!
-Find out about the services I offer.
+meta_description: Need the help of a friendly freelance writer in Edinburgh?
+I’m only a click away.
+Find out how I can support your business.

 ---
-Searching for a freelance writer in Edinburgh?
+**You’re** searching for a freelance writer in Edinburgh.

-What a coincidence - I’m searching for someone who’s searching for a freelance writer in Edinburgh.
-Maybe we can help each other out…
+ **I am** a freelance writer in Edinburgh.

+ **The stars have aligned.** What are we waiting for?
+Let’s do this!

-You’ll find a list of the services I offer a little further down this page.
+I provide a whole host of **professional writing services** for agencies and small businesses.
+Check out my full list of services a little further down this page.

-Just so you know, I deal primarily in words, **but I’m also an experienced PR and digital marketer**, and I know my way around Adobe Suite.
-If your project would benefit from further creative or technical support, I’ll happily put you in touch with a talented graphic designer, web developer, photographer or creative.
+Just so you know, I’m first and foremost a writer, but I’m also an **experienced digital and social media marketer**, and I know my way around Adobe Suite.

+If your project would benefit from **further creative or technical support**, I’ll happily delve into my contact list to source a talented graphic designer, photographer, web developer, photographer or PPC expert.

-I charge on a project basis, but as a general rule, **my hourly rate is £25.**
+I charge on a project-by-project basis, but as a rule of thumb, **my hourly rate** is £25.
+I also charge a £10 charitable fee per project, which, together with 5% of all revenue, will be donated to social justice organisations in the UK.

-If you’re interested in working with me, [get in touch]({{ site.baseurl }}/contact) to discuss your project.
+**If you’re interested in working with me**, [get in touch]({{ site.baseurl }}/contact) to discuss your project.

 ## Digital content

 ### Blogs

 Well-researched (and keyword researched) blogs to attract customers to your website.

 ### Social media

 A weekly, bi-weekly or monthly social content calendar to grow a community around your brand.

 ### eBooks/Whitepapers

 Downloadable, valuable content to nourish your customer database and generate inbound leads.

 ### Websites

 Words that make every page purposeful, helping your website perform the way you want it to.

 ### Email newsletters

 Actually interesting newsletters that your customers will look forward to opening.

 ### Video scripts

 Words that move your audience to action.

 ### Social/PPC ads

 Click-worthy copy to boost your visibility and increase sales.

 ## PR

 ### Press releases

 Exciting updates from your company in media-friendly form.

 ### Op-eds/Thought leadership articles

 Thought-provoking pieces to cement your position as an industry expert.

 ## Offline Marketing

 ### Brochures

 Dreamy content that captures your audience’s imagination.

 ### Corporate magazines

 Page-turning articles that make your employees proud to be part of your team.

 ### Leaflets/Flyers

 Promotional materials to be treasured, not trashed.

 ### Signage<span class= "asterisks">*</span>

 Attention-grabbing displays for events and shop fronts.

 ## Other

 ### Proof reading

 Grammar diligence, spelling vigilance and general sense-checking…gence.

 ### Anything else

 If you require a writing-related service that’s not mentioned here, I can probably help.
 Just shoot me a [quick message.]({{ site.baseurl }}/contact)

 <br>
 Got a project you’d like me to work on?
 Great!
 [Get in touch]({{ site.baseurl }}/contact) with me to tell me how I can help.

-<span class= "asterisksnote"><span class = "asterisks">*</span>Fact: ‘Signage’ is amongst the world’s ugliest words.
-Competing for the top spot are flange, cluster and Slough.</span>
+<span class= "asterisksnote"><span class = "asterisks">*</span>_'Signage’ is quite an ugly word, don’t you think?
+It’s up there with ‘cluster’ and ‘Slough’ for me._</span>